Sen. Murphy tries to get talks going on limited gun measures after Texas shooting

 "Maybe I'm a fool for being the eternal optimist, but I'm just gonna stay at it for these next few days, the next week," Murphy said.

 Sens.
-Susan Collins, R-Maine and Pat Toomey, R-Pa., are among the Republicans who say they are talking with Murphy about taking potential action.
-Murphy says that's a start but he's far from confident that he can find enough Republicans to join Democrats to get the 60 votes necessary to overcome a filibuster.
+Susan Collins of Maine and Pat Toomey of Pennsylvania are among the Republicans who say they are talking with Murphy about taking potential action.
+Murphy says that's a start but he's far from confident he can find enough Republicans to join Democrats to get the 60 votes necessary to overcome a filibuster.

 "As we're talking, we're trying to figure out a process by which over the next week, Republicans and Democrats — a group of us — can sit down and try to hammer out a compromise," Murphy told NPR.
 "The chances are, well, less than 50-50 that we will find that compromise because there are probably four or five Republicans who would fairly easily support some commonsense measures.
 It's tougher to find the next five."